 Table of Contents

-- 3 How to Prepare for Fire Academy
+- 7 Ways to Prepare for Firefighter Training

-Note: There is a difference between a college fire academy and a fire academy that you are put through after you get hired with a fire department.
-They both may cover much of the same education, skills, and training, but the may have different schedules, expectations, standards, and costs.
+Note: There is a difference between a college fire academy and a fire academy that you are put through after you get hired by a fire department.
+They both may cover much of the same education, skills, and training, but they may have different schedules, expectations, standards, and costs.

 We get it: you have a life, and fire academy is undoubtedly a big-time investment.
 You’re probably wondering just how long fire academy takes, and what the academy and training is like during that time period.